 MS Access displays the Book table and its fields in the Relationships area.
 The first in this list is an which stands for all attributes - double-click the .
-This results in the following:
+Note the contents of the Grid area:

 Figure 4.4 Choosing all fields of the table